-As of March 31, 2014, NVR controlled approximately 59,400 lots with deposits in cash and letters of credit totaling \$303,933 and \$2,429, respectively.
-As noted above, NVR's sole legal obligation and economic loss for failure to perform under these purchase agreements is limited to the amount of the deposit pursuant to the liquidated damage provisions contained within the purchase agreements and in very limited circumstances, specific performance obligations.
-NVR's total risk of loss related to contract land deposits as of March 31, 2014 and December 31, 2013, was as follows:
+As of March 31, 2015, NVR controlled approximately 63,900 lots through fixed price purchase agreements with deposits in cash and letters of credit totaling \$347,000 and \$2,400, respectively.
+As noted above, NVR's sole legal obligation and economic loss for failure to perform under these purchase agreements is limited to the amount of the deposit pursuant to the liquidated damage provisions contained in the purchase agreements and, in very limited circumstances, specific performance obligations.
+In addition, NVR has certain properties under contract with land owners that are expected to yield approximately 5,000 lots, which are not included in the number of total lots controlled.
+Some of these properties may require rezoning or other approvals to achieve the expected yield.
+These properties are controlled with deposits and letters of credit totaling approximately \$3,200 and \$2,500, respectively as of March 31, 2015, of which approximately \$3,100 is refundable if NVR does not perform under the contract.
+NVR generally expects to assign the raw land contracts to a land developer and simultaneously enter into a lot purchase agreement with the assignee if the project is determined to be feasible.

+NVR's total risk of loss related to contract land deposits as of March 31, 2015 and December 31, 2014, was as follows:

-March 31, 2014 December 31, 2013
+M larch 31, 2015 1 December 31, 2014

-Contract land deposits \$ 303,933 \$ 296,646
+Contract land deposits \$ 350,261 \$ 350,750

-Loss reserve on contract land deposits (57,729) (59,761)
+Loss reserve on contract land deposits (55,140) (56,074)

-Contract land deposits, net 246,204 236,885
+Contract land deposits, net 295,121 294,676

-Contingent obligations in the form of letters of credit 2,429 2,459
+Contingent obligations in the form of letters of credit 4,938 4,674

-Contingent specific performance obligations (1) 1,505 1,707
+Contingent specific performance obligations (1) 1,505 1,505

-Total risk of loss \$ 250,138 \$ 241,051
+Total risk of loss \$ 301,564 \$ 300,855

-(1) At March 31, 2014 and December 31, 2013, the Company was committed to purchase 10 and 13 finished lots under specific performance obligations, respectively.
+(1) As of both March 31, 2015 and December 31, 2014, the Company was committed to purchase 10 finished lots under specific performance obligations.

-Notes to Condensed Consolidated Financial Statements (dollars in thousands) (unaudited)
+Notes to Condensed Consolidated Financial Statements (dollars and shares in thousands) (unaudited)